Peperzak Middle School honors its 101-year-old namesake and Holocaust survivor with a dedication ceremony for a sapling from Anne Frank's tree

 To escape from the monotony of the indoors, she found solace looking at the scenery outside her window, which included a large chestnut tree she referenced three times in her diary.

-Though the tree was destroyed by a storm in 2010, it lives on through its saplings thanks to a project from The Anne Frank Center USA.
-These have been planted in sites of significance, such as the Capitol Building in D.C and the site of the 9/11 attacks in New York City.
+Though the tree was destroyed by a storm in 2010, it lives on through its saplings thanks to a project from the Anne Frank Center USA.
+These have been planted in sites of significance, such as the Capitol in Washington, D.C., and the site of the 9/11 attacks in New York City.

-Though establishments were carefully selected for the program, it was a no-brainer for the Anne Frank Center USA to choose Peperzak Middle School - the school received a unanimous vote from its board.
+Establishments are carefully selected for the program.
+The board for the Anne Frank Center USA chose Peperzak Middle School with a unanimous vote.

 “I’m honored to be a part of this dedication of the Anne Frank sapling, and with the spirit of Anne Frank coursing through its branches reminding us to empathize and care for others, just as Carla did, and to challenge all forms of prejudice,” Perry said.